Bible Reading: Isaiah 43:1-21

 Are you like an expectant lover, living each moment on tiptoes, ready for a love-soaked surprise- or are you merely going through ‘the whole christian thing’ flat footed, second-guessing, unsure whether he’s even serious about the relationship?

 Your expectation will leak in your attitude.
 It will leak in your sense of diligence.
 It will leak in your plans.

-If we give in to an expectation soaked in negativity and doubt, or if we allow the world system to ‘slim-fit’ our expectation to the size of its unpredictability, and if we allow all the bitterness and brokenness in the world shape our expectation about our relationships and marriages, then the truth is we will never live the life God intends for us this year.
+If we give in to an expectation soaked in negativity and doubt, or if we allow the world system to ‘slim-fit’ our expectation to the size of its unpredictability, and if we allow all the bitterness and brokenness in the world shape our expectation about our relationships and marriages, then the truth is we will never live the life God intends for us in the second half of this year.

 Your expectation will ultimately be like a compass that is pointing the direction of your journey.

 Here’s my big advise to you: don’t merely build an expectation on things.
 Build it on a person.
 Our expectation as Christians is not just about this or that thing happening in a particular way (nothing wrong with that), but in the bigger picture, our expectation is of Jesus!
 Our expectation is hinged on a Cross moment that is unshakeable- that He is good and He will be good, that He loves us and He will yet love us; that He is for us, and He will never leave us alone.
 The fuel of our expectation is not something or the other happening, it is someone who is with us!

 Let’s believe today for the Holy Spirit to spark the brightness of expectation in our heart.
 Let’s believe for a rising of hope against all odds as we keep our focus on Jesus.